 As the Protestant and Roman faith finally reached America they found themselves surrounded by a new atmosphere, one in which the communal aspect of their faith would finally take its last breath!
 This was likely a relief, for Protestants, especially.
 The Catholic and Protestant scholastic doctrines worked well for America as far as gaining converts, but what were the people being converted to?
 Were they being converted to a new community, as conversion was happening, even in the west, for hundreds of years prior?
 Or were they being converted to a doctrinal position of sort, a new type of intellectual pursuit?
-Again, the scholastic format worked for intellectual purpose, but the existential purpose was meanwhile being consumed by secularists.
+Again, the scholastic format worked for intellectual purpose, but meanwhile, the very thrust of the gospel was being consumed by secularists.
 Secular America was absorbing the communal aspect of Christianity, sinking the west in to a type of anti-material Gnosticism (Part II of this series shows how important matter is to the faith).

 Despite what has happened to western Christianity within secular culture, the intent of this series of articles is not to juxtapose Orthodoxy to western Christianity’s ill pursuit.
 On the contrary!
 The intent of this series is to show what we have always been doing through the centuries, supporting through the fathers and the means of Holy Scripture, and giving meaning and life to Orthodoxy as a community.
 Here are the links to rest of the series:

-- Orthodoxy and Matter
+- Part II Orthodoxy and Matter

-- The Early Church and Community
+- Part III The Early Church and Community

-- Liturgy/Prayer and Community
+- Part IV Liturgy/Prayer and Community

-- Ascetic and Philanthropic Foundation
+- Part V Ascetic and Philanthropic Foundation

-- Philanthropy as Community
+- Part VI Philanthropy as Community

-- Nation and Community
+- Part VII Nation and Community

 - Part VIII Hiermonk Seraphim Rose on Culture